Updated: July 23, 2024 7 mins read Published: October 11, 2018

 How Machine Learning Algorithms Make Self-Driving Cars a Reality

-TextonBoost actually enables self-driving cars to more accurately recognize objects.
+TextonBoost actually enables deep learning cars to more accurately recognize objects.
 Thanks to the machine learning algorithm, autonomous vehicles get better at detecting and identifying objects.

 Learn how Intellias developed E2E predictive maintenance software using machine learning algorithms that predict battery depletion